Since 2017

 Step 11

-12. In the soup pot, I sauté the chopped onion over medium heat for 1-2 minutes — just to soften and start releasing flavour.
+12. Right in the pot, I sauté the onion over medium heat for 1–2 minutes – right in the pot exactly, so that all the aromas stay in the future broth.

 Step 12